dotnet/coreclr/src/debug/ee/amd64/gen_amd64InstrDecode/README.md

 This function needs to be able to decode an arbitrary `amd64` instruction.
 The decoder currently must be able to identify:

-- Whether the instruction includes a instruction pointer relative memory accesses
+- Whether the instruction includes an instruction pointer relative memory access
-- The location of the memory displacement withing the instruction
+- The location of the memory displacement within the instruction
 - The instruction length in bytes
 - The size of the memory operation in bytes